msjavadi/DRoT-6-UNiTED/README.md

 In this repository, you can find the Multi-temporal microgrid load and generation balancing (without grid connection)

-The code is prrovided in GAMS.
+The code is provided in GAMS.

 You must adequately cite this paper as the below reference if you decide to download and use the codes.